 We had the two bedroom tower suite with a big balcony that opened to views of Table Mountain.
 The suite was spacious with a living room and dining area and two bedrooms along with two bathrooms.
 Posturepedic mattresses were lush with nice linens and pillows.
-Housekeeping service was spot on made the beds and left us waters every night.
-The pictures above are just my poor attempt at making the bed for a photo.
+Housekeeping service was spot on, they made the beds and left us waters every night.
+The pictures above are just my poor attempt at making the bed for a photo before we left.
 There were plush bathrobes, slippers and Molton Brown bath amenities in the well fitted bathrooms.
-We were conscious of not wasting water since water is scarce in Cape Town although we never had any shortage of water during our stay at the Taj.
+We were conscious of not wasting water since water is scarce in Cape Town eventhough we never had any shortage of water during our stay at the Taj.

 Food at Taj Cape Town

-Food in Taj had a Indian touch just as expected.
-With the best Indian fine dining offering in the city, the Bombay Brasserie’s five Indian chefs elegantly speak the language of spice.
+Food in Taj had a Indian touch just as we had expected.
+With the best Indian fine dining offering in the city, the Bombay Brasserie’s Indian chefs cook up some great Indian fare.
 For more relaxed dining, there’s the multi-cuisine Mint, while afternoon tea and the breakfast buffet are served in the sky-lit lobby.
 Twankey Bar serves up a selection of cocktails.
 Complimentary breakfast was included in our rate and there were cocktails and 24-hour tea-coffee available at the Taj Club Lounge.
 While there were a couple of Indian dishes in the breakfast buffet, we could also request for some fresh parathas that came with a side of dhal, pickles and yogurt.